Pest Resources

 Do Bed Bugs Fly?

-If you do witness an insect resembling a bed bug gleefully flying across the room, we recommend not to panic as chances are it’s just a stink bug.
-As the name suggests, stink bugs release an unpleasant odor when disturbed or threatened (but thankfully don’t bite!).
+If you do witness an insect resembling a bed bug flying across the room, we recommend not to panic as chances are it’s just a stink bug.
+As the name suggests, stink bugs release an unpleasant odor when disturbed or threatened (but thankfully, don’t bite!).

-Bed bugs are wingless insects that have flat oval-shaped bodies, while displaying a reddish-brown color.
-They have six legs, with their front two being used for gripping surfaces.
+Adult Bed bugs are wingless insects with a flat, oval-shaped bodies with a reddish-brown color.
+They have six legs, with their front two used for gripping surfaces.

 Yes, you read that right – they drink blood.

-However, despite their vampire-like feeding habits, bed bugs will only feast approximately once every one or two weeks.
+However, despite their vampire-like feeding habits, A bed bug bite will occur approximately once every one or two weeks on the body of a human host.

 Do Bed Bugs Jump?